Turn your love of animals into a rewarding career.

 Veterinary Assistants are an important part of the veterinary medical team.
 Working with veterinarians and veterinarian technicians, they help provide medical care to sick and injured animals.
-This certificate program can help you enter the field or advance your career if you already work as a veterinary assistant or laboratory animal caretaker in a private practice, animal shelter or control facility.
+This Digital Badge program can help you enter the field or advance your career if you already work as a veterinary assistant or laboratory animal caretaker in a private practice, animal shelter or control facility.
 Topics covered include communicating effectively with clients and co-workers in the clinic setting, ethics in veterinary medicine, basic animal handling, critical thinking when dealing with animals, veterinary clerical responsibilities, diagnostics, pharmacy, patient treatment, and an overview of surgery, anesthesia and emergency care.

 Harper College is proud to be one of a handful of schools approved by The National Association of Veterinary Technicians in America (NAVTA).